 Create a linen closet that doesn’t drive you crazy or have you dodging from falling pillows stuffed inside.
-Maximize your closet space with these linen closet organization ideas no matter how narrow it may be.
-Once you’re done with this article you will have created a whole different linen closet that looks bigger than before.
+Maximize your closet space with these linen closet organization ideas no matter how narrow it is.
+Once you’re done reading you will have created a whole different space that looks bigger than before.

 Do you find yourself frustrated with your linen closet being constantly messy and stuffed full of large items?
 You’re not alone!
 Linens and towels and other bathroom supplies can be tricky to keep organized and let’s face it, not all homes have a separate area just for housing these things.
 Some homes, like ours, for example, need to double up with another space and that can make keeping bathroom and linens neat and organized a bit tricky.